 Llanerch Hotel, UK’s first vineyard hotel, has opened with 26 rooms and suites.
 It also has an award-winning restaurant, cookery school and offers wine tasting and vineyard tours.
 The vineyard’s existing courtyard rooms have also been refurbished.

-Plas Weunydd Hotel, a new 24 bedroom hotel at Llechwedd Slate Mine in Blaenau Ffestiniog will be opening June 2020.
+Plas Weunydd Hotel, a new 24 bedroom hotel at Llechwedd Slate Mine in Blaenau Ffestiniog will be opening soon.
 It has spectacular views over the historic Llechwedd site and the Moelwyn mountain range.

 The International Convention Centre Wales at Celtic Manor Resort is now open.
 It includes a 1,500-seat auditorium and separate exhibition hall which, at 4,000 square meters, providing the largest pillar-free ballroom in Europe, capable of hosting 2,400 people for a gala dinner.
 In addition, The Celtic Collection offers 5 hotels and lodges nearby.